-Nurses know that Ontarians need to be earning a living wage in order to stay financially afloat and above the poverty line, which is why the association has always maintained the stance that the minimum wage must keep in line with (if not higher than) the cost of living.
+Nurses know that people need to earn a living wage in order to stay financially afloat and above the poverty line.
+That is why the association believes the minimum wage must keep up with the cost of living.

 RNAO has assumed this position because nurses are aware of the devastating effects poverty has on patients.
 In fact, advocating for poverty reduction guides much of the association’s work.

-Take this case example, for instance: a single person working full-time at the minimum wage of $10.25 per hour (the rate from 2010 to 2012) makes an annual income (pre-tax) that is $2,242 short of the poverty line.
+Take this case, for instance: a single person working full-time at the minimum wage of $11 per hour makes an annual income (pre-tax) that is $2,000 short of the poverty line.

-If that same minimum wage worker is supporting two more people in the family (total household size: three people), that family will fall $14,035 below the poverty line.
+Imagine if that same minimum wage worker is supporting two more people in the family (total household size: three people).
+That family will fall even further below the poverty line.

-Increasing the minimum wage mitigates poverty and its devastating consequences – including a slew of illnesses like diabetes, hypertension and premature death.
+Increasing the minimum wage mitigates poverty and its devastating consequences – including a number of illnesses such as diabetes, hypertension and premature death.